 Division of Stem Cells and Cancer

-The “Stem Cells and Cancer” Division characterizes both normal and malignant stem cells functionally by in vivo approaches.
-We then use genomic, genetic, molecular and cellular methods to uncover the mechanisms which control and drive normal and uncontrolled self-renewal.
-Starting with model systems, we typically extend our work to the analysis of primary patient derived samples (blood, bone marrow, tumor samples, metastasis) with the goal to develop innovative strategies to detect and target cancer and metastasis stem cells in clinical settings.
+We functionally characterize both normal and malignant stem cells by using in vitro and in vivo approaches.
+We then use stateof- the-art methods to uncover the mechanisms that control and drive normal and uncontrolled self-renewal as well as therapy resistance.
+From model systems, we typically extend our work to the analysis of primary patient derived samples and link the results to clinical parameters with the goal to develop innovative strategies to detect and target cancer and metastatic stem cells and break therapy resistance.

-Prof. Andreas Trumpp also is director of HI-STEM, the Heidelberg Institute for Stem Cell Technology and Experimental Medicine.
+In addition to his role as Head of the Division of Stem Cells and Cancer, Prof. Trumpp is also Managing Director of the Heidelberg Institute for Stem Cell Technology and Experimental Medicine, located within the main building of the DKFZ.
 Click here for more details.